Tyre Pollution NZ 2025: The Hidden Emissions From Every Km You Drive

 Tyre Pollution Myths — Busted

 Reality: EVs remove tailpipe emissions, but tyre wear still occurs (and can increase with vehicle mass).
 Non-exhaust emissions become a bigger share as exhaust drops.
+Learn more in our EV tyres guide.

 Reality: Tyre wear includes synthetic polymers and a complex additive mix.
 Research reports 214+ tyre-associated chemicals, many leachable and mobile in water.